confluentinc/ksql/docs/developer-guide/syntax-reference.rst

     WHERE expression [NOT] BETWEEN start_expression AND end_expression;

 The BETWEEN operator is used to indicate that a certain value must lie within a specified range, inclusive of boundaries.
-Currently, KSQL supports numeric and string values for comparison.
+Currently, KSQL supports any expression that resolves to a numeric or string value for comparison.

 Example: